The Pando Tree

 Born into a Land Carved by Fire and Ice

 Born to a land of glaciers, earthquakes, volcanism and wildfires, Pando’s home is a case study in the dynamics of life on the boundary between the Basin and Range and Colorado Plateau ecological provinces.
-Although there is no way to reliably test the age of Pando, most scientist agree that it could not be any older than 9,000-12,000 years old, as ice age climate currents dominated its homeland.
+Although there is no way to reliably test the age of Pando, today, scientists agree that it could not be any older than 9,000 years old, as ice age climate currents dominated its homeland.

-Quaking Aspen like Pando, thrive in disturbed lands; the places natural forces like glaciers, volcanoes, earthquakes, landslides, floods or, fires re-shape the land.
-Although we still have much to learn about the land Pando calls home, it is arguable that the variety of dynamic forces in the Fishlake Basin have played a supportive role in Pando’s establishment and the trees’ dominance over the land.
+Pando is a Quaking Aspen, species, Populus tremuloides.
+A tree species that thrives in disturbed lands.
+Landscapes where natural forces like glaciers, volcanoes, earthquakes, landslides, floods or, fires re-shape the land.
+Although we still have much to learn about the land Pando calls home, it is arguable that the variety of natural forces at play in the Fishlake Basin, have played a supportive role in Pando’s establishment and the trees’ dominance over the land.

 Utah Geologic Map with Graben Illustration